domschl/RaspberryNtpServer/README.md

 ### More information

-* Adafruit has an execellent [GPS guide](https://learn.adafruit.com/adafruit-ultimate-gps) for their ultimate GPS module.
+* Adafruit has an excellent [GPS guide](https://learn.adafruit.com/adafruit-ultimate-gps) for their ultimate GPS module.

 ## Software